 The use of any property or facility owned by West Georgia Technical College, or upon which College activities are conducted, is limited to registered students, authorized visitors, and employees.

-The Vice President and Executive Director of Campus Operations shall have authority to designate certain campus areas of facilities as public areas or facilities, which shall be open to members of the general public without prior registration with the Campus Police Officer, or certain events as public events for which prior registration with the Campus Police Officer shall not be required.
-In addition, the Vice President and Executive Director of Campus Operations shall have the authority to adopt different procedures for registering visitors for designated events.
+The Vice President shall have authority to designate certain campus areas of facilities as public areas or facilities, which shall be open to members of the general public without prior registration with the Campus Police Officer, or certain events as public events for which prior registration with the Campus Police Officer shall not be required.
+In addition, the Vice President shall have the authority to adopt different procedures for registering visitors for designated events.